No Hard Feelings (2023)

 Image is a poster from the TV show, Hawkeye.
 It shows Clint and Kate as front and center.
 To the left is Yelena.
 Underneath is the track suit gang who wears red track suits.
 There's Echo in the center below Kate and Clint.
 There's Kate's mom and finally Lucky, the golden retriever wearing a Christmas hat.

-Kate Bishop (played by Hailee Steinfeld) witnesses the attack on New York which put The Avengers on the map.
+Kate Bishop (played by Hailee Steinfeld) witnesses the attack on New York, which puts The Avengers on the map.
 She sees Clint Barton (played by Jeremy Renner) falling off a building and grappling himself to safety.
-Since then, Kate is determined to never feel helpless again and decides to take archery lessons.
+Since then, Kate has been determined to never feel helpless again and has decided to take archery lessons.
 Flash forward to the present, Kate is in college and gets in trouble after destroying a clock tower.
 She comes home for the holiday break and is forced by her mother to attend a charity event.
-Kate investigates a secret auction which puts her in a perilous position.
+Kate investigates a secret auction that puts her in a perilous position.
 She’s saved by Clint, who has taken his kids to New York for the holiday.
 Clint realizes that Kate is in way over her head and agrees to help her investigate further.

-If all of that wasn’t enough, the guest appearances were top notch.
-For not watching Hawkeye for two years, it was not at all spoiled that Wilson Fisk (played by Vincent D’Onofrio) would make an appearance.
+If all of that wasn’t enough, the guest appearances were top-notch.
+For not watching Hawkeye for two years, it was not spoiled that Wilson Fisk (played by Vincent D’Onofrio) would make an appearance.
 I was shocked in the best possible way.
-I am a big fan of the Marvel Netflix shows and Wilson Fisk was a standout.
-I liked how this was tied into Kate’s mom.
+I am a big fan of the Marvel Netflix shows, and Wilson Fisk was a standout.
+I liked how this was tied to Kate’s mom.
 Besides Fisk, I liked Kate’s banter with Yelena Belova (played by Florence Pugh).
-I knew that Yelena would appear in Hawkeye which I thought tied into Clint’s backstory.
+I knew that Yelena would appear in Hawkeye, which I thought tied into Clint’s backstory.
 With Yelena discovering the death of Natasha and how she blames Clint for it.
-Clint, accepting Natasha’s death and how he couldn’t have prevented it.
-I thought it all came together nicely in the end with both Yelena and Clint accepting Natasha’s death and learning to let it all go.
+Clint accepts Natasha’s death and how he couldn’t have prevented it.
+I thought it all came together nicely in the end, with both Yelena and Clint accepting Natasha’s death and learning to let it all go.

-Hawkeye, in my opinion, did justice for Clint Barton along with tying up various story elements from the other films.
+Hawkeye, in my opinion, did justice to Clint Barton, along with tying up various story elements from the other films.
 I would love to see more of Yelena, Kate, and Clint working together.
 I hope this isn’t Jeremy Renner’s last portrayal of the character.

 The Marvels (2023)